 - Readability: Most of the readers on WeHaveKids come from a mobile device.
 To make their experience better, we recommend using tables, bullets, and numbered lists in your article to break up the content.
 Adding callout capsules and breaking your article up into logical text capsules with clear subheadings will help with readability.

-- Quality: As explained above in the supplemental editorial policy for articles that affect your health, articles that are about pregnancy or that may influence your well-being will be held at a higher standard.
+- Quality: As explained above in the supplemental editorial policy for articles that affect your health, articles that are about pregnancy or that may influence your well-being will be held to a higher standard.

 Here are some examples of articles on WeHaveKids that we would like to showcase.
 These articles exhibit the type of high-quality work we wish to see on the site: